 PEP and PrEP are two new ways that traditional HIV medication can be used to prevent HIV infections.
 See our section on PEP and PrEP for more information.

 If you inject drugs always use sterile injecting equipment and do not share needles.
 Drug Treatment Services typically offer a needle exchange programme.
-You can find you local service via NHS Choices.
+You can find your local service via NHS Choices.